al-ce/gopgrest/README.md

 ### Update

-Update a row by ID or by query parameters, responding with the number of rows updated.
+Update a row by ID or by query parameters, responding with an array of IDs of the updated rows as JSON.

 By id: